fdesar/Origami-Ext/README.md

 *** NEW *** This realease now includes a full embeded User Manuel!

+You can get a preview at : https://github.com/fdesar/Origami-Ext/blob/master/Origami/Manual/en/HandBook.pdf

 Origami-Ext

 Inkscape Extension for Origami diagramming, written by an origamist for origamists and origami diagrammers using Inkscape